praveenoruganti/praveenoruganti-springboot/0_Projects/praveenoruganti-rabbitmq-integration-service/ReadMe.md

 ```

-### Let's create the producer and consumer components for RabbitMQ in praveen-rabbitmq-integration-service
+### Lets create the producer and consumer components for RabbitMQ in praveen-rabbitmq-integration-service

 ```JAVA